IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 ```

 This is defining two _constructors_ for `Bool`.
-Each of these has type `Bool` &mdash; no additional information is needed to construct the type.
+Each of these has type `Bool`&mdash;no additional information is needed to construct the type.
 `true` and `false` can be used straight away as two values belonging to the type `Bool`.

 >>> Note that we have not defined any behaviour for `Bool` yet!
-That is up to us to do &mdash; things like Boolean algebra aren&rsquo;t magically granted to any type with constructors called `true` and `false`, but they do exist in the standard library.
+That is up to us to do&mdash;things like Boolean algebra aren&rsquo;t magically granted to any type with constructors called `true` and `false`, but they do exist in the standard library.

 Functions can be defined in a similar method to languages like Haskell: